Jerry D. Klepner, Secretary

-Jerry Klepner serves as Secretary on the American Kidney Fund (AKF) Board of Trustees also serves on the Executive, HIPP and Public Support Committees, and is Chair of the Public Policy Committee.
+Jerry Klepner serves as Secretary on the American Kidney Fund (AKF) Board of Trustees and Chair of the Public Policy Committee.
+He also serves on the Executive, Health Insurance Premium Program (HIPP) and Public Support Committees.

 Mr. Klepner is a specialist in health care, human services and labor relations and is CEO of JK Consulting.
 He was managing director and head of the health care practice at Prime Policy Group for 13 years before retiring from the firm and forming JK Consulting.